 The store the same energy is a gasoline tank, you need a hydrogen tank over 6x larger.
 However, because using a fuel cell and electric motor combination is so much more efficient than combustion, and thus requires less hydrogen, using a fuel cell can reduce the tank to just 3x larger than with a gasoline engine.

 That being said, Toyota is still experimenting with hydrogen combustion engines, with a recent reveal of a special one off race car.
 An engineering analysis of that race car can be found on Engineering Explained.
-However, even with Toyota as the main supporter of Hydrogen for cars, their public support is for fuel cell cars, and even that support is just the one model, the Toyota Mirai, compared to the 25 battery electric vehicles they have announced they will have by 2025.
+However, even with Toyota as the main supporter of Hydrogen for cars, their public support is for fuel cell cars, and even that support is just the one model, the limited release Toyota Mirai, compared to the 25 battery electric vehicles they have announced they will have by 2025.

 How Hydrogen Cars Work.